mrleemon/rather-simple-infinite-latest-posts/readme.txt

 === Rather Simple Infinite Latest Posts ===
 Contributors: leemon
 Tags: posts, widget
-Requires at least: 4.9
+Requires at least: 5.8
-Tested up to: 5.6
+Tested up to: 6.0
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A really simple infinite latest posts widget.
+A really simple infinite latest posts widget and block.

 == Description ==

-A really simple infinite latest posts widget.
+A really simple infinite latest posts widget and block.

 This plugin is experimental and is provided with no support or warranty.